jessedesimone/afni_pairwise_conn/README.md

 # afni_pairwise_conn package
-Create a pairwise (roi-to-roi) functional connectivity matrix using AFNI and Python source code.
+Create a pairwise (roi-to-roi) functional connectivity matrix using AFNI and Python.

 ## Change Log
 [Change Log for this project](./CHANGELOG.md)